Davis resigns as head of Atlantic County Republicans

-After 16 years as Atlantic County Republican Chairman, Keith Davis said Thursday he is resigning effective March 25 to take a trustee position with a Super PAC dedicated to promoting GOP candidates throughout South Jersey.
+After 16 years as Atlantic County Republican chairman, Keith Davis said Thursday he is resigning effective March 25 to take a trustee position with a super political action committee dedicated to promoting GOP candidates throughout South Jersey.

 “While leaving as Chairman is a difficult decision, I have recognized how campaigns are funded has changed significantly over the past decade,” said Davis, a lawyer from Linwood.
 “Super PACs are the future."